lastbattle/gpt_stateless_npc_converter/README.md

 They can be automated for less than a few dollars today without the need of a third world slave.

-With the release of ``gpt-3.5-turbo`` model today 08/03/2023 that makes it even better, I shall present you with the following that I have for a while.
+-  08/03/2023 -- With the release of ``gpt-3.5-turbo`` model today that makes it even better, I shall present you with the following that I have for a while.
+- 29/03/2023 -- updated for GPT4

 ![Gif output](https://user-images.githubusercontent.com/4586194/223651643-5af0f58d-ea23-48e2-b7d0-6afa428e91ed.gif)